spectreconsole/open-cli/site/docs/spec.md

 all OCS `1.1.*` versions.
 The patch version SHOULD NOT be considered by tooling, making no distinction between `1.1.0` and `1.1.1` for example.

+### Ordering

+The ordering of items within arrays MUST be considered normative.

 ### Schema

 This section describes the structure of the OpenCLI Description format.